vitest-dev/vitest/docs/config/index.md

 Be aware that only packages in `deps.experimentalOptimizer.include` option are bundled (some plugins populate this automatically, like Svelte).
 You can read more about available options in [Vite](https://vitejs.dev/config/dep-optimization-options.html) docs.

 This options also inherits your `optimizeDeps` configuration.
-If you redefine `include`/`exclude`/`entries` option in `deps.experimentalOptimizer` it will overwrite your `optimizeDeps` when running tests.
+If you redefine `include`/`exclude` option in `deps.experimentalOptimizer` it will extend your `optimizeDeps` when running tests.
+Vitest automatically removes the same options from `include`, if they are listed in `exclude`.

 ::: tip
 You will not be able to edit your `node_modules` code for debugging, since the code is actually located in your `cacheDir` or `test.cache.dir` directory.
 If you want to debug with `console.log` statements, edit it directly or force rebundling with `deps.experimentalOptimizer.force` option.